 Some people may find that the extra amenities and services provided by the hotel are worth the resort fee, while others may not.
 It is important to read over the list of services offered by the hotel and decide for oneself whether or not they are worth the added cost.

 Most resorts do not offer refunds for their resort fees, but there may be some exceptions depending on the particular hotel.
-It is always best to contact the resort directly to find out their policy.
+It is always best to contact the resort directly to find out about their policy.

 Can You Dispute Resort Fees?